knpuniversity/ansible/knpu/ansistrano/shared-optimizations.md

 ## Shared Paths & Avoiding Server Storage

-Use `beefpass` and deploy to master.
+Use `beefpass` and deploy to `master`.
 Make sure you think about what other directories or files you might need to share between deploys, like `web/uploads` if you store uploaded files on your server.
 Or, `web/imagine` if you use LiipImagineBundle.
 Otherwise, all the thumbnails will need to be re-created after each deploy.
 That's